AI Write: The Ultimate Guide for Beginners in 2026

 Cost StructurePay-per-use vs. subscription models

-Popular Options in 2025
+Popular Options in 2026

-• CleverType: Mobile-first AI writing keyboard with customizable assistants
+• CleverType: Mobile-first AI writing keyboard with customizable assistants and real-time contextual awareness

-• Notion AI ($10/month add-on): Integrated directly into the popular productivity app
+• Notion AI ($10/month add-on): Integrated directly into the popular productivity app with knowledge base awareness

 Before committing to a paid tool, take advantage of free trials.
 Most AI writing platforms offer 7-14 day trial periods where you can test the full feature set.
 I personally tried three different tools before settling on one that matched my writing style.